zdravkov/kendo-docs/api/wrappers/jsp/colorPicker.md

 ### columns `float`

-The number of columns to show in the simple color dropdown.
-For the "basic" and "websafe" palettes this is automatically initialized; if you pass a custom palette then you can set this to some value that makes sense for your colors.
+The number of columns to show in the color dropdown when a pallete is specified.
+This is automatically initialized for the "basic" and "websafe" palettes.
+If you use a custom palette then you can set this to some value that makes sense for your colors.

 #### Example
     <kendo:colorPicker columns="columns">
     </kendo:colorPicker>

-### messages `Object`
+### messages `java.lang.Object`

 Allows customization of "Apply" / "Cancel" labels.